Skip to Main Content

 3. Adds credibility to your work;

 4. Avoids plagiarism, the consequence of which could be an allegation of academic misconduct.
-This could result disciplinary sanctions such as an oral reprimand, redoing your assignment, losing points off your grade, failing the class, being expelled, etc., all of which depend in part on the severity of the offense.
-For details, see the Avoiding Academic Misconduct Procedures web document and related documents such as Disciplinary Procedures: Student Academic Misconduct: UWS Chapter 14.
+For details of all this could entail, see the Avoiding Academic Misconduct Procedures web document and related documents such as Disciplinary Procedures: Student Academic Misconduct: UWS Chapter 14.

 Choose a Citation Style